airswap/airswap-about/protocols/light.md

 # Client

-To discover Servers that support a token pair, Clients call the `getURLsForToken` function on the [Registry](https://docs.airswap.io/contract-deployments) contract for each token and then intersect the results.
+To find Servers that support a token pair, Clients call the `getURLsForToken` function on the [Registry](https://docs.airswap.io/contract-deployments) contract for each token and then intersect the results.
+For example, if the resulting URLs for token A are `[maker1.com, maker2.com]` and for token B are `[maker2.com, maker3.com]` then the only server supporting swapping token A for B is `maker2.com`.

 ```JavaScript
   function getURLsForToken(address token)